Skip to main content

 .next()

-Change the proxy to the next one; the old proxy will no longer be used for the current request
+Change proxy to the next one, the old proxy will no longer be used for the current request

 .ban()

-Change and ban the proxy (must be used when the service blocks operation by IP); the proxy will be banned for the duration specified in the scraper settings (proxybannedcleanup)
+Change and ban proxy (necessary to use when the service blocks work by IP), the proxy will be banned for the time specified in the scraper settings (proxybannedcleanup)

 .get()

-Get the current proxy (the last proxy used for the request)
+Get current proxy (the last proxy with which the request was made)

 .set(proxy, noChange?)

-await this.proxy.set('http://127.0.0.1:8080', true) - set a proxy for the next request.
-The noChange parameter is optional; if true is set, the proxy will not change between attempts.
-Default is noChange = false
+await this.proxy.set('http://127.0.0.1:8080', true) - set proxy for the next request.
+Parameter noChange is optional; if true is set, the proxy will not change between attempts.
+By default noChange = false

 await this.sessionManager.*

 Methods for working with sessions.
-Each session must store the proxy and cookies used.
-Arbitrary data can also be saved.
+Each session necessarily stores the used proxy and cookies.
+You can also additionally save arbitrary data.
 To use sessions in a JS scraper, you must first initialize the Session Manager.
 This is done using the await this.sessionManagerinit() method in init()

 .init(opts?)